-The "Yummy, Yummy!" exhibit will depict preparation of foods throughout Arkansas history.
-The library's cookbook collection will be featured, and will be supplemented with artifacts such as wooden bowls, churns, hand-painted plates, electric mixers, and eating utensils from the past.
+"Yummy, Yummy!" exhibit depicts preparation of foods through Arkansas history.
+The library's cookbook collection is featured and supplemented with artifacts such as wooden bowls, electric mixers, butter churns, hand-painted dishes and eating utensils from the past.

-A Civil War encampment in Pioneer Park plus living historians throughout the event area special displays and scavenger hunt in museum and a meal of beans and ham, Johnnycakes and gingerbread will be served fireside and all topped off with Civil War era music.
+A Civil War encampment in Pioneer Park features living historians demonstrating throughout the area.
+There are special displays and a scavenger hunt in museum.
+A meal of beans and ham, Johnnycakes and gingerbread will be served fireside, topped off with music from the Civil War era.

-This is a community event celebrating the past agricultural heritage of Bryant and Arkansas.
+This is a community event celebrating the agricultural heritage of Bryant.
 The Bryant senior adults will be serving beans and cornbread.
-The 4H Club will participate with exhibits and demonstrations showcasing local agricultural heritage.
+The 4-H Club is offering exhibits and demonstrations showcasing local agricultural heritage.

 ©2014 Department of Arkansas Heritage.
 All Rights Reserved Aristotle Web Design ®